-December Students of the Month: Lindsey Reiter and Andrew Kintzley
+December Students of the Month: Lindsey Reiter and Andrew Kintzley in band and choir.
+Lindsey is always helpful and a joy to have in our school.

 Lindsey is in 8th grade at Lowell Jr/Sr High School.
 Her mom is Vanessa Dodds.
 She has one brother, Joey Reiter.
 Lindsey does well academically.
 Her favorite things to do are hang out with friends and watch Netflix.
-She is involved in band and choir.
-Lindsey is always helpful and a joy to have in our school.
+She is involved in hand and choir.
+Lindsey is always helpful and a joy to have in our school